-As of December 31, 2021, our authorized capital stock consists of 200,000,000 shares of common stock, par value \$0.01 per share, of which 97,907,441 shares are outstanding as of December 31, 2021.
+As of December 31, 2022, our authorized capital stock consists of 200,000,000 shares of common stock, par value \$0.01 per share, of which 100,937,026 shares are outstanding as of December 31, 2022.
 Our common stock is listed on the NASDAQ Global Select Market under the ticker symbol "NMFC".
 No stock has been authorized for issuance under any equity compensation plans.
 Under Delaware law, our stockholders generally will not be personally liable for our debts or obligations.

 Under the terms of our amended and restated certificate of incorporation, all shares of our common stock will have equal rights as to earnings, assets, dividends and voting and, when they are issued, are duly authorized, validly issued, fully paid and nonassessable.
 Distributions may be paid to the holders of our common stock if, as and when authorized and declared by our board of directors out of funds legally available therefore.
 Shares of our common stock will have no preemptive, exchange, conversion or redemption rights and are freely transferable, except where their transfer is restricted by federal and state securities laws or by contract.
 In the event of our liquidation, dissolution or winding up, each share of our common stock would be entitled to share ratably in all of our assets that are legally available for distribution after we pay all debts and other liabilities and subject to any preferential rights of holders of our preferred stock, if any preferred stock is outstanding at such time.
-Each share of our common stock is entitled to one vote on all matters submitted to a vote of stockholders, including the election of directors.
-Except as provided with respect to any other class or series of stock, the holders of our common stock will possess exclusive voting power.
+Each share of our common stock will possess exclusive voting power.
 There are no cumulative voting in the election of directors, which means that holders of a majority of the outstanding shares of common stock are able to elect all of our directors (other than directors to be elected solely by the holders of preferred stock), and holders of less than a majority of such shares are unable to elect any director.